nfrechette/sjson-cpp/README.md

 ### Android

 For *Android*, the steps are identical to *Windows, Linux, and OS X* but you also need to install *Android NDK 21* (or higher).
-The build uses `gradle` and `-unit_test` will deploy and run on the device when executed.
+The build uses `gradle` and `-unit_test` will deploy and run on the device when executed (make sure that the `adb` executable is in your `PATH` for this to work).

+*Android Studio v3.5* can be used to launch and debug.
+After running *CMake* to build and generate everything, the *Android Studio* projects can be found under the `./build` directory.

 ### iOS